DataBiosphere/cgp-deployment/README.md

 ## About

 This repository contains our Docker-compose and setup bootstrap scripts used to create a deployment of the [UCSC Genomic Institute's](http://ucsc-cgl.org) Computational Genomics Platform for AWS.
-The system is designed to receive genomic data, run analysis at scale on the cloud, and return analyzed results to authorized users.
 It uses, supports, and drives development of several key GA4GH APIs and open source projects.
 In many ways it is the generalization of the [PCAWG](https://dcc.icgc.org/pcawg) cloud infrastructure developed for that project and a potential reference implementation for the [NIH Commons](https://datascience.nih.gov/commons) concept.

 ## Components